-We subscribe to the concerns as expressed in the following declaration:
+We subscribe to the concerns as expressed in the following declarations:

 The Cambridge Declaration

 Evangelical churches today are increasingly dominated by the spirit of this age rather than by the Spirit of Christ.
 As evangelicals, we call ourselves to repent of this sin and to recover the historic Christian faith.

 In the course of history words change.
 In our day this has happened to the word "evangelical."
 In the past it served as a bond of unity between Christians from a wide diversity of church traditions.
 Historic evangelicalism was confessional.
 It embraced the essential truths of Christianity as those were defined by the great ecumenical councils of the church.
 In addition, evangelicals also shared a common heritage in the "solas" of the sixteenth century Protestant Reformation.

 Today the light of the Reformation has been significantly dimmed.
 The consequence is that the word "evangelical" has become so inclusive as to have lost its meaning.
 We face the peril of losing the unity it has taken centuries to achieve.
 Because of this crisis and because of our love of Christ, his gospel and his church, we endeavor to assert anew our commitment to the central truths of the Reformation and of historic evangelicalism.
 These truths we affirm not because of their role in our traditions, but because we believe that they are central to the Bible.